ii887522/hydro/docs/functions/collection_ext.md

   compare: (left: T, right: T) => boolean = (left, right) => left > right ): void
 ```
-It sorts a portion of the array `received` by using insertion sort.
+Sorts a portion of the array `received` by using insertion sort.

 `array`: The array to be sorted from.